deepanshuIITM/iSOM-NIMBUS/README.md

 [2] SOM toolbox [2]: available at- http://www.cis.hut.fi/somtoolbox/about.shtml

-[3] Interpretable version of Self-Organizing Maps [2,3]
+[3] An interpretable version of Self-Organizing Maps [2,3]

    **Interpretable SOM toolbox is available here**-

    ***https://drive.google.com/drive/folders/1dLKlL_x2_MqT2PBEfnCIsyzYP4hGPl8I?usp=sharing***

-[3] An interpretable version of Self-Organizing Maps [3]
+#### Description of DTLZ-7 for iSOM-NIMBUS

+   a.
 The DTLZ-7 problem details and MCDM criteria along with Pareto-optimal solutions and NIMBUS points are provided in [4].

+   b.
 The decision maker's criteria are provided on the NIMBUS toolbox to arrive at the MCDM solutions.

+   c.
 The Pareto optimal front using NSGA-III and a patch of the Pareto optimal front obtained using R-NSGA-III are provided in .xlsx file.

 **References:**

-[1]: Miettinen, K., Mäkelä, M.M., Synchronous Approach in Interactive Multiobjective Optimization, European Journal of Operational Research, 170(3), 909-922, 2006.
+[1].
+Miettinen, K., Mäkelä, M.M., Synchronous Approach in Interactive Multiobjective Optimization, European Journal of Operational Research, 170(3), 909-922, 2006.
 Available via ScienceDirect.
 Implementation of NIMBUS in Python available in the DESDEO software framework, in IND-NIMBUS and in WWW-NIMBUS.

 [2].
 Guthikonda, S. M. (2005).
 Kohonen self-organizing maps.
 Wittenberg University, 98.